• Skip to primary navigation

 The US Flat Tax Revolution

-October 14, 2022 by darrell
+October 14, 2022 by diane

 One thing that divides the United States of America is the various tax rates.
 In other words, only some states have the flat tax rate implemented while others use a graduated tax rate.
 A flat tax is a single fixed rate on income while a graduated tax rate is a percentage that varies based on the level of an individual’s income.
 5 states have already adopted the flat tax rate in 2022.
 Since more and more states are seemingly following this trend, it is safe to assume that America is experiencing a Flat Tax Revolution.